Sonic Adventure: Reception

-GameSpot thought Sonic Adventure redefined the possibilities of the platform genre, and according to CVG, "many things you thought were impossible to see and experience in computer games are now here".
-According to Next Generation, "Expert gamers may beat the game in only a day or two but, even then, the ride is worth the price of admission."
-AllGame wrote that the game was an impressive showing of the Dreamcast's potential and that it was among the best of the series.
-Edge said its criticisms such as scenery pop-up and instances of poor collision detection are "minor flaws in an otherwise very fine piece of work".
+Bartholow thought Sonic Adventure redefined the possibilities of the platform genre, and according to Alex Huhtala of CVG, "many things you thought were impossible to see and experience in computer games are now here".
+According to Blake Fischer of Next Generation, "Expert gamers may beat the game in only a day or two but, even then, the ride is worth the price of admission."
+Marriott wrote that the game was an impressive showing of the Dreamcast's potential and that it was among the best of the series.
+Edge said scenery pop-up and instances of poor collision detection are "minor flaws in an otherwise very fine piece of work".
 Arcade and CVG speculated that Sonic Adventure could save the Dreamcast, which had not sold well by the end of 1998.
 CVG also thought it could re-establish Sega as the dominant console manufacturer after the relatively unsuccessful Saturn.